 - 1. Only matter (materials) exists.
-But materials don't have inherent morality standards and thus can offer no explanation or justification for morality - 2.
-Morality is not merely an instinct - a.
-We have multiple, competing instincts - b.
-Something in us tells us to ignore a stronger instinct in order to do something more noble for others (laying down our lives in battle) - 3.
+But material things don't have inherent morality standards and can offer no explanation or justification for objective morality. - 2.
+Morality is not merely an instinct. - a.
+We have multiple, competing instincts that must be arbitrated. - b.
+Something in us tells us to ignore a stronger instinct in order to do something more noble for others (laying down our lives in battle). - 3.
 Social morals could not have evolved.
-Blind, naturalistic forces cannot be used to explain higher purposes like survival of the species through moral acts - 4.
-Darwinists assume survival is a good thing, but there can be no good without a moral law - 5.
-Darwinists confuse how we come to acknowledge the Moral Law with the Moral Law itself - a.
-Laws in nature exist regardless of how we come to discover them - b.
-Morality exists independently from how each person comes to know it - 6.
-Darwinists cannot explain why anyone should abide by any moral sentiment if it does not come from God xvi.
-Ideas have consequences
+Blind, naturalistic forces cannot be used to explain higher purposes like survival of the species through moral acts. - 4.
+Darwinists assume survival is a good thing, but nothing can be objectively good without a moral law. - 5.
+Darwinists confuse how we come to acknowledge the Moral Law with the Moral Law itself. - a.
+Laws in nature exist regardless of how we come to discover them. - b.
+Morality exists independently from how each person comes to know it. - 6.
+Darwinists cannot explain why anyone should abide by any moral sentiment if it does not come from God.

+xvi.
+Ideas have consequences.

 - 1. Hitler believed in Darwinian principles and determined that certain human races had no inherent right to exist.
-Hitler murdered millions of innocent humans based on this philosophy, as did many evil regimes in the 20th century alone. - 2.
-Racism and genocide is a logical outworking of materialism and Darwinism - 3.
-Accepting God and His Moral Law should result in love and self-sacrifice because we can and do recognize the existence of the Moral Law - 4.
-Darwinists can only consider rape, murder, torture genocide and other forms of evil as personal dislikes rather than real moral wrongdoings. - Darwinists make moral assertions, not arguments.
-They have eliminated the possibility of a Moral Law Giver from their worldview, so all they can do is offer an assertion or plea for their personal preferences - 6.
+Hitler murdered millions of innocent humans based on this philosophy, as did many other evil regimes in the 20th century. - 2.
+Racism and genocide are logical outworkings of materialism and Darwinism. - 3.
+Accepting God and His Moral Law should result in love and self-sacrifice because we can and do recognize the existence of the Moral Law. - 4.
+Darwinists can only consider rape, murder, torture genocide and other forms of evil as personal dislikes rather than real moral wrongdoings. - 5.
+Darwinists make moral assertions, not arguments.
+They have eliminated the possibility of a Moral Law Giver from their worldview, so all they can do is offer an assertion or plea for their personal preference to be observed by others. - 6.
 Darwinists claim that all behaviors are genetically determined.
-So murder, rape and other attacks on other humans is a natural phenomenon that should not be judged as right or wrong.
-This assertion is consistent with their materialistic or Darwinist worldviews - 7.
-In the final analysis, morality without a Law Giver is another "just-so" story in the atheistic worldview - 8.
-C.S.
-Lewis: "Human beings, all over the earth, have this curious idea that they ought to behave in a certain way, and cannot really get rid of it.
-Secondly, they do not in fact behave that way.
-They know the Law of Nature; they break it.
-These two facts are the foundation of all clear thinking about ourselves and the universe we live in." - 9.
-It is clearly unreasonable to believe that generally accepted moral principles arose from nothing.
-If they had no source, then they can change along with human preferences for societies to exist.
+So, murder, rape and other attacks on other humans is a natural phenomenon that should not be judged as right or wrong.
+This assertion is consistent with their materialistic or Darwinist worldviews. - 7.
+In the final analysis, morality without a Moral Law Giver is another "just-so" story in the atheistic worldview. - 8.
+It is clearly unreasonable to believe that generally accepted moral principles arose from nothing or as a preference that some people have.
+If they had no Divine source, then they can and will change along with other human preferences.